molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_migrate_3_to_4.md

 ## 1. Check your profile types

-Check if the new profiles are compatible with your needs, these profile names can be edited later on in the manual:
+Check if the new containers are compatible with your needs, these profile names can be edited later on in the manual:

     - datashield/rock-base:latest
     - datashield/rock-dolomite-xenon:latest

-See also DataSHIELD profiles
+See also DataSHIELD containers

 ## 2. Check server space